Giveth/giveth-docs/dapps/entitiesAndRoles.md

 ### <a name="communities">Communities</a>

 Communities, **formerly known as DACs**, are the most general entity in the Giveth System.
 The purpose of a Community is to unite Givers around a cause and provide them with the possibility to give money to a cause without having to do the research involved in finding the exact Campaign to contribute to.
 Any money donated to a Community can be retrieved by the Giver, however we strongly discourage Givers to do so.
-The funds remain in the Community until they are delegated to ~~either~~ a Campaign or a Trace, or withdrawn by the Giver. **Community Managers** can support any Campaign or Trace by sending currency to the account of the recipient.
+The funds remain in the Community until they are delegated to a Campaign or a Trace, or withdrawn by the Giver. **Community Managers** can support any Campaign or Trace by sending currency to the account of the recipient.

 <img alt="Community to Campaign delegation state diagram" src={useBaseUrl('img/content/trace/dac-campaign-donation-statediagram.svg')} />